Tongue of the Fatman: Genesis

+Only Rex, Edwina, Stump, and Mondu are present in both versions of the game.

 Items

 In-game currency is earned after the completion of each match, and the money earned can be increased through wagering.
 The player starts off with $1000 to spend on items and wager with.
 Wagers placed are based on the time it takes for them to defeat their opponent, if players exceed the given time restraint they will lose the bet, but they can still win the initial purse prize money by winning the match.
 The merchant's shop is set up with six items on the first three pages, with the fourth page holding one of four random items that rotate out every match.
 The player and combatant are both allowed to carry up to four items in each match.
 There are a total of 24 different items in the game; all of which are consumed upon use.

 Gameplay

 There are three status bars, with the blue bar representing the character's hit points, the green bar standing for the crowds favor, and the red bar displaying the effectiveness of techniques.
 The red bar is, the less damage your opponent takes from attacks, this bar declines after repeating the same offensive maneuver.
 This status bar is a clever balancing mechanic that makes spamming attacks less reliable and a less effective tactic.
 As for controls, the DOS platform to the PC version has been referred to as "clunky".
 Each character has 15 basic moves and 1 unique special ability that varies for each race.
 With each go around, the player has a maximum of 3 losses, every loss puts the player back two fights in the roster, and each of these defeats cost $100 for the good doctor to revive the player's mangled corpse.